sayanta01/JS/notes/fullstackopen/00-fundamentals-of-web-apps/general-info.md

-- The main focus is on Single-Page Applications implemented with React and supporting them with RESTful and GraphQL web services implemented with Node.js
+- The main focus is on Single-Page Applications implemented with React and supporting them with RESTful & GraphQL web services implemented with Node.js

 ![HTTP GET](https://fullstackopen.com/static/22b2a40c65af76b2b4b28e57d186a9af/5a190/7m.png)
 - Network Tab: Preserve log can also be useful & Disable cache